jetbridge/cdk-nextjs/README.md

 This approach is most compatible with new NextJs features such as ESM configuration and [middleware](https://nextjs.org/docs/advanced-features/middleware).

-The [@serverless-nextjs project](https://github.com/serverless-nextjs/serverless-next.js) uses the deprecated `serverless` NextJs build target which [prevents the use of new features](https://github.com/serverless-nextjs/serverless-next.js/pull/2478).
+The unmaintained [@serverless-nextjs project](https://github.com/serverless-nextjs/serverless-next.js) uses the deprecated `serverless` NextJs build target which [prevents the use of new features](https://github.com/serverless-nextjs/serverless-next.js/pull/2478).
 This construct was created to use the new `standalone` output build and newer AWS features like lambda function URLs and fallback origins.

-## Status

-This is _experimental_ and a work in progress.
-I hope others can benefit from it and contribute to make it more stable and featureful.

-I have managed to get the server bundling working even under the most finicky of circumstances (pnpm monorepo).
-Server-side rendering works.
-Static files and public files work.

 ## Dependencies